hush-shell/hush/book/src/intro/hello-world.md

 std.print(value)
 ```

-We can check verify that the script has a semantic error:
+We can check verify that the script has semantic errors:

 ```shell
 $ hush --check script.hsh